gamerbenyt/knights-and-castles/README.md

 ## Features

-* **Castles and Structures:** Explore randomly generated castles, villages, and other medieval structures.
-* **Knights and Factions:** Encounter knights, soldiers, and potentially factions with unique behaviors.
+*   **Medieval Guards:** Protect your villages from threats with these new NPCs.
+*   **Undead Knights:** Encounter and battle these fearsome foes during the night.
+*   **Noble Knights:** Ally with these brave warriors for extra protection.
-* **New Weapons and Armor:** Equip yourself with new swords, axes, bows, and armor sets.
+*   **New Weapons:** Equip yourself with lances for jousting and katanas for swift combat.
-* **Medieval Items:** Discover and utilize new items like banners, siege equipment, and more.
-* **Custom Mobs:** Fight or befriend new mobs that fit the medieval theme.
-* **Building Blocks:** Utilize new building blocks to create your own medieval structures.
-* **Configurable Options:** Customize the mod's features to fit your gameplay style.
+*   **Phoenix:** Discover or summon the mythical phoenix, adding a touch of fantasy to your world.

 ## Installation
 ### Modrinth (Reccomended)